sstelfox/stelfox.net/content/notes/syslog_ng.md

 The disk / memory buffer has two modes of operation which should be considered based on your deployment.
-When the `reliable` option is disabled, and the connection to the log server is backed up or lost, messages will begin by first queueing to memory and when that fills up will begin queueing to disk.
+When the `reliable` option is disabled, and the connection to the log server is backed up or lost, messages will begin by first queuing to memory and when that fills up will begin queuing to disk.

 The documentation on the reliable mode was a bit confusing but if I read it correctly, when lost it will buffer to both memory and disk, when the memory